mluts/learning-cpp/README.md

 ## Some links for C++

  * [C++ for C programmers](http://www.4p8.com/eric.brasseur/cppcen.html),
-   because i have some small C experience and generally like C more than other languages.
+   because i have little C experience and generally like C more than other languages.